LordOfTrident/aoc-2022/10/README.md

 The forbidden language.
 Since we are gonna be learning this language at school soon, i wanted to get a little familiar with it

+> TODO: Add a screenshot of the screen

 ## Quickstart
 ```sh
 $ make